 ⚠️ If you use dependent custom segments, ie the value of segment 2 is dependent on the value of segment 1 this IS supported but will require additional setup not documented here.
 Reach out to support using the chat icon at the bottom right to get started with dependent segments.

 For nondependent custom segments please follow the instructions below and reference this short video for the detailed process:

-For header level custom segment fields added manually from the template builder
+For the header level custom segment fields are added manually from the template builder

 After you have loaded your template containing your header level custom segment fields edit the field name in row one and remove the reference to custbody or custentity.

 Step 1: Manually load a template into Excel and manually insert the column(s) that will contain the Custom Segment values.

 Step 2: The field labels in Row 2 can be changed to anything user-friendly.